 Simplified Byzantine Fault Tolerance(SBFT)

 Here basic idea involves a single validator who bundles the proposed transactions and forms a new block.
 Here the validator is a known the party, given the permission-based nature of the ledger.
 The consensus is achieved as a result of a minimum number of other nodes in the network rectifying the new block.

 This brings us to the end of this “Blockchain Architecture” blog.
-If you wish to learn Blockchain and build a career in Blockchain Technologies, then check out our Blockchain Certification Training and Ethereum Developer Course which comes with instructor-led live training and real-life project experience.
+If you wish to learn Blockchain and build a career in Blockchain Technologies, then check out our Blockchain Training which comes with instructor-led live training and real-life project experience.
 This training will help you understand Blockchain in depth and help you achieve mastery over the subject.